 Protecting You From Social Interaction

-When German Shepherds become too possessive, they exhibit dominant traits to keep their owners from social interaction.
 While some assume that this results from high threat-detection activity, others believe that such behavior manifests itself due to the dog assuming a higher status than its owner.

 It is easy to confuse the protection perspective with big dogs like German Shepherds and end up with a dominant protector instead of one enrolled for your service.
-You don’t want your guard thinking he has ownership over you because he protects you.

 Yanking His Leash or Refusing to Walk

-If your German Shepherd cannot help but bite and yank his leash whenever you take him for a walk, he can be excited, or he might be refusing your position as an accompanying guardian.
-Again, this is nuanced and might manifest without any dominance assumption.
+If your German Shepherd cannot help but bite and yank his leash whenever you take him for a walk, he can be excited or refuse your position as an accompanying guardian.

-If your German Shepherd pulls on his leash despite having room to walk, then he is acting out because he assumes a dominant position.
-In contrast, if your dog is walking at a speed where the leash reaches its limit, he might pull the leash just to get more room.
+In contrast, if your dog walks at a speed where the leash reaches its limit, he might pull it just to get more room.

 This takes me back to when my German Shepherd was a young adolescent, and she would bite at her leash while out walking, especially if I didn’t go the way she wanted to!